hashicorp/terraform-provider-azurerm/website/docs/r/managed_disk.html.markdown

 ~> **NOTE:** Disk Encryption Sets are in Public Preview in a limited set of regions

--> **NOTE:** Encryption type of the key will be decided by the disk encryption set.
-[More info on encryption type](https://docs.microsoft.com/en-us/azure/virtual-machines/disk-encryption)

 * `disk_iops_read_write` - (Optional) The number of IOPS allowed for this disk; only settable for UltraSSD disks.
 One operation can transfer between 4k and 256k bytes.

 * `disk_mbps_read_write` - (Optional) The bandwidth allowed for this disk; only settable for UltraSSD disks.
 MBps means millions of bytes per second.